shoebham/log-ingest-search/README.md

 ## Frontend
 for the query interface just open the index.html and your frontend will be ready.

+## Instructions
+- The server listens for a request(can be either GET or POST) on /logs endpoint and expects log in body.
+- Server sends columns to the frontend on each page load with the /columns endpoint
+- There are two endpoints for search
+  - /search : this runs a search on the postgresql db
+  - /searchRealTime this runs a search on the sqlite db

 ## Demo
 ### Server start